LEARN MORE

 Write to the City Council

-The City Council is the ultimate decision making body and may end up needing to approve or reject certain parts of the food policy.
-Share your thoughts briefly with them as well, in a separate email:
+The City Council is the ultimate decision making body and can approve or reject certain parts of the food policy.
+Share your thoughts briefly with them by phone and email.

 Again, brief and polite is best.
 Tell them you do not support animals being a part of the food policy, and you are opposed to backyard slaughter.
+Make sure to stress that you support urban farming and community gardens, so long as animals are not a part of them.
 Tell them your personal reason why.
 Everyone’s voice is important, so let your city officials know!
 A sample letter is below.

 Mail a Letter